kergoth/system-setup/README.md

 #### Windows (All are available via winget)

+- Autoruns (from Sysinternals)
-- Rufus and/or Balena Etcher
+- Balena Etcher
+- Paint.NET
+- Process Explorer (from Sysinternals)
 - Todoist
+- WinDirStat
 - WinSCP

 ## Background and Considerations